PureLate/The-Return-of-Shadows.github.io/README.md

-# magica-domain.github.io
+# The-Return-of-Shadows.github.io

-Public Domain of Magica repository used as storage for the game server
+Public The Return of Shadows repository used as storage for the game server

-In here you will find all the music/sound files used in the game